Raidriar796/Resonite-On-Steam-Deck/README.md

 ../dotnet-runtime/dotnet Resonite.dll
 ```

-If it launches without errors, you're good to shut it down and configure the client like any other headless setup.
+If it launches without errors, you can safely shut it down with the `shutdown` command and configure the client like any other headless setup.
 Read the [headless configuration](<https://wiki.resonite.com/Headless_Server_Software/Configuration_File>) page on the Resonite Wiki if you haven't already.

 Now you can run the headless client on a Steam Deck.
 Here's a template for a script you could create to run the headless easier: